 - Extra therapies may be given through art, dance, or music.

 Children might go through emotional ups and downs like adults.
 However, if the emotions of sadness, hopelessness, and irritability stay longer, it gives rise to depression.
 This condition, also known as depressive disorder, affects the sleep, normal activities, and appetite of children.
+Alcohol and drug usage, resulting from severe depression in children can also lead to substance use disorder.
 In serious cases, it may also lead to suicidal tendencies.

 Causes of depression